huawei-noah/SMARTS/README.md

 # add --headless if you do not need visualisation
 $ python examples/single_agent.py scenarios/loop

-# On your most machine visit http://localhost:8081 to see the running simulation in
+# On your host machine visit http://localhost:8081 to see the running simulation in
 # Envision.
 ```